Life After Prostatectomy: Side Effects of Prostate Removal

 • Temporary catheter placement

-• No longer being able to ejaculate
+• No longer being able to ejaculate after prostatectomy

-• Erectile dysfunction
+• Erectile dysfunction after prostatectomy

-Notably, your surgeon may be able to preserve the nerves responsible for erectile function (also known as a nerve-sparing radical prostatectomy).
-Approximately 60% of cases will be able to recover their erectile function back to pre-surgery levels.
 However, you may still need to rely on a supportive drug to improve blood circulation to your penis.
-Reassuringly, even if you do not see signs of recovery early on, a late recovery is still possible.
+Note that even if you do not see signs of recovery early on, a late recovery is still possible.

 • Incontinence

 Incontinence after prostatectomy may be one of the most frustrating prostatectomy side effects.
 Incontinence refers to the inability to control your urination effectively as the required muscles become too weak.
-You may need to go to the toilet more frequently, or rely on absorbent padding to prevent urine leaks.

-Similar issues also include the involuntary loss of urine during orgasm or arousal.
-Recently, it was found that a year after surgery, up to 70% of patients no longer needed to rely on an absorbent pad day-to-day.
+In a recent study, up to 70% of patients no longer needed to use absorbent pads a year after surgery.
 Beyond that, further recovery is also still possible as time passes.

 After prostatectomy recovery

-As you consider various treatment options, it should be noted that prostatectomy is associated with relatively higher reports of incontinence and erectile dysfunction.
-However, declines in urinary and sexual function are still common across all treatments.
 While the procedure will bring some drastic changes to your life, it is a one-time procedure that can save you the stress of undergoing a longer series of radiotherapy or chemotherapy sessions.

 Share this article: